FactoryXCode/MfPack/MfPack/Samples/MfCaptureVideoFromGPU/README_1.md

-&nbsp; - Keeps a DXGI swap chain bound to your panel handle.
+  - Keeps a DXGI swap chain bound to your panel handle.

-&nbsp; - For each frame, CopyResource the desktop texture into the backbuffer and Present.
+  - For each frame, CopyResource the desktop texture into the backbuffer and Present.